actions-marketplace-validations/Syndelis_cpp-linter-cached-action/README.md

 #### `skip-installation-phase`

-- **Description**: Whether this action should install its dependencies or not.
+- **Description**: Whether this action should install its system dependencies or not.
   - Set this option to true to skip installing dependencies.
 This allows you to use other actions for that purpose, so that you can take advantage of GitHub Actions Cache.
 - Default: false.

-Observation: check [Cache APT Packages](https://github.com/marketplace/actions/cache-apt-packages) if you want to cache the Ubuntu system dependencies.
+- Observation: When `false`, the action will install the dependencies using caches, so as to not install the same dependencies on every run.

 #### `style`